SFUMATO#: A GPU-accelerated code for self-gravitational radiation hydrodynamics simulation with adaptive mesh refinement: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 The authors would like to thank Kohji Yoshikawa, Hidenobu Yajima, and Kentaro Nagamine for useful discussions and comments.
-The numerical simulations were performed on the Miyabi-G provided by the Multidisciplinary Cooperative Research Program in the Center for Computational Sciences, University of Tsukuba, and the GPU cluster provided by the Center for Computational Astrophysics of the National Astronomical Observatory of Japan.
-This work is supported in part by the JSPS KAKENHI grant numbers 23K13139, 26K00735 (HF) and 23K03464 (TM).
+The numerical simulations were performed on the Miyabi-G and Pegasus provided by the Multidisciplinary Cooperative Research Program in the Center for Computational Sciences, University of Tsukuba, and the GPU cluster provided by the Center for Computational Astrophysics of the National Astronomical Observatory of Japan.
+This work was supported by JSPS KAKENHI Grant Numbers JP23K13139, JP26K00735 (HF) and JP23K03464 (TM).